Eye strain symptoms are a common concern these days, and many people want to know how to relieve eye strain and eye strain headaches.

 There are many misconceptions about eye strain, including what causes it and how to relieve it.
 Let’s debunk three myths about eye strain.

 Myth 1: Taking Your Eyeglasses Off Will Reduce Eye Strain Symptoms

 It’s a falsehood that taking off your glasses or removing your contact lenses will give your eyes a “break” to allow them to rest, thus reducing eye strain symptoms.
 If you need your glasses or contacts to read or see in the distance, you should wear them.
 Removing them will cause you to strain your eyes even more.

 Myth 2: Eye Strain is Only Caused by Staring at the Computer

-Eye strain is typically caused by long, intense periods of using the eyes for visual tasks such as reading fine print, trying to see in the dark or using the computer.
-Some tasks such as repairing watches and jewelry can also cause eye strain.
-Some people blink less when they use the computer, which can lead to eye dryness.
+Eye strain is typically caused by prolonged, intense periods of using the eyes for visual tasks, such as reading fine print, trying to see in the dark or using the computer.
+Driving long distances without a break can also cause eye strain.
+Some people blink less when they use digital screens, which can lead to eye dryness.
 Glasses that are not the right prescription can also cause eye strain, while sleep deprivation and stress can worsen the condition.Myth 3: Eye Strain Will Only Get Worse Over Time